Name, title & company name?

 How have KPMG Small Business Accounting and your dedicated KPMG accountant helped you?

 Our dedicated accountant has been extremely helpful.
-He has commercial experience and always seeks a pragmatic approach.
 It’s also refreshing to work with an accountant who isn’t afraid to tell us what we don’t want to hear.

 What are two industry specific challenges your business is facing?